 Attorney: Alleged Walmart parking lot killer was hallucinating

 Sep.
-13—A man charged with capital murder for allegedly driving his vehicle into a woman at a Decatur Walmart was hallucinating at the time of the incident, according to his lawyer.
+14—A man charged with capital murder for allegedly driving his vehicle into a woman at a Decatur Walmart was hallucinating at the time of the incident, according to his lawyer.

 Preston Lamar Nelson, 33, of Madison, is accused of intentionally backing his vehicle over Sherry Sain, 64, who was walking in the parking lot of Walmart Neighborhood Market at 1203 Sixth Ave.
 S.E. about 8:45 p.m.
 Aug.
 25. Nelson is in the Morgan County Jail in lieu of $500,000 cash bond.